Adversity and Evil

 And God said, ‘This is the sign of the covenant I am making between me and you and every living creature with you, a covenant for all generations to come:

-I have set my rainbow in the clouds, and it will be the sign of the covenant between me and the earth.Whenever I bring clouds over the earth and the rainbow appears in the clouds, I will remember my covenant between me and you and all living creatures of every kind.
+I have set my rainbow in the clouds, and it will be the sign of the covenant between me and the earth.
+Whenever I bring clouds over the earth and the rainbow appears in the clouds, I will remember my covenant between me and you and all living creatures of every kind.

 Never again will the waters become a flood to destroy all life.
 Whenever the rainbow appears in the clouds, I will see it and remember the everlasting covenant between God and all living creatures of every kind on the earth."

-So God said to Noah, "This is the sign of the covenant I have established between me and all life on the earth."
+So God said to Noah, ‘This is the sign of the covenant I have established between me and all life on the earth.’"
 Genesis 9:8-17 NIV

+Never again will God flood the earth with destructive water.
 God has promised to sustain and restore all of creation, including mankind.
-He is the ultimate rule of our earth, now our temporary homeland.
+He is the ultimate ruler of our natural earth, now our temporary homeland.
 He will take care of it all as we and all else are His creation.
-Do you think God Almighty will return to dwell in His people without regard for all creation who cries out to Him, as Jeremiah stated.
-Consider this passage in Romans:
+It all belongs to Him.
+Do you think God Almighty will refuse to dwell in His people while disregarding all of creation that cries out to Him?

-“For the creation waits in eager expectation for the children of God to be revealed.
+For the creation waits in eager expectation for the children of God to be revealed.
 For the creation was subjected to frustration, not by its own choice, but by the will of the One who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.

 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
 Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption to sonship, the redemption of our bodies.”
 Romans 8:19-23 NIV

-But there are lessons to be learned about adversity and evil in the account of Job.
-Here was a righteous, blameless man in God’s eyes, and he lost everything.
+Here is a righteous, blameless man in God’s eyes who loses everything through adversity.
 God allowed satan to take all of his prosperity, his family, his health, everything but his life.
-It was a test of Job’s faithfulness to God, not just in the wonderful, abundant times of blessings but when deep hardship and loss is allowed to happen.
+The question to be answered was whether Job would praise God and remain righteous when stripped of all blessings and prosperity.
+It was a test of Job’s faithfulness to God, not just in the wonderful, abundant times of blessings but when deep hardship and loss are allowed to happen.

 “In the land of Uz there lived a man whose name was Job.
 This man was blameless and upright; he feared God and shunned evil.…